 The last bit of hardware magic shows up on the 7” deep corners.
 You can see from the photos of our sample bags that we did not add traditional boxed corners.
 Instead, we show you the steps to create a reverse box held in place with a Chicago screw.
 These clever screws are longer than traditional rivets and easier to install when you’re dealing with thick layers.

 Finally, we chose tough polyester belting for the straps and handles.
-Our samples feature 1½” Dritz Belting, which comes in dozens of colors, as well as multi-color stripes, like our black and white beauties.
+Our samples feature 1½” Dritz Belting, which comes in a variety of colors, as well as multi-color stripes, like our black and white beauties.
 The straps are sewn through all layers so you can confidently load up the tote.

 As mentioned above, our Bright Spot Weather Ready Tote finishes at approximately 16” x 16” x 7” with a 9” handle drop.
 Check out the other bags in the series: Bag #1 – Classic and Bag #2 – Monogrammed.